The global shift to working from home comes with its upsides: more flexibility, no commute and office Ugg boots.

 A year ago, we envisaged a work life of sleep-ins and no more lunchboxes, but the reality of it found plenty of downsides - one of them being a more sedentary lifestyle.
 Research has recently revealed that since the shift to working from home, Australians are blurring the work and home boundaries as they are now working an additional 5.25 hours of unpaid overtime.

-“A common issue we’ve seen with patients this past year is work-related neck and back pain”, says Melbourne CBD Physio and Co-Director Tim Sayer, who has been treating patients for over 8 years on these issues.
+“A common issue we've seen with patients this past year is work-related neck and back pain”, says Melbourne CBD Physiotherapy and Sports Medicine and Co-Director Tim Sayer, who has been treating patients for over 8 years on these issues.

-As we see more patients presenting with a similar story, Melbourne CBD Physio has put together some easy stretches and exercises that will:
+As we see more patients presenting with a similar story, Melbourne CBD Physiotherapy and Sports Medicine has put together some easy stretches and exercises that will:

 - Help alleviate neck, back and hip pain